Do Covid travel restrictions work? - KRDO

 “What makes anybody think that they couldn’t bring the virus with them?”
 Schaffner said.
 It’s similar to the earliest restrictions in 2020 curtailing travel from China, he said.
 “Americans kept coming back, and they brought the virus with them.”

-A CDC study last year showed that the US bans imposed in early 2020 came too late to stop the virus from getting to the US.
+A study last year from the US Centers for Disease Control and Prevention showed that the US bans imposed in early 2020 came too late to stop the virus from getting to the US.

 A spring 2020 study in the journal Science showed that the original restriction of travel within China after the novel coronavirus was first discovered in Wuhan only slowed the progression of the epidemic by three to five days in China.

-Note: Correction: A previous version of this story misstated the title for Salim Abdool Karim.
-He is the former co-chair of the South African Ministerial Advisory Committee on Covid-19.